 In fact, mystification has played such an important role in human development, I venture that we instinctively appreciate it and seek it out.
 In our earliest memories we find ourselves being mystified by about everything.
 To a very young person, even the actions of walking and talking are mystifying experiences.
 We are mystified, we learn, we accomplish.
 To our minds, in it’s most wholesome manifestation, mystification is akin to our bodies experiencing the aroma of a fine meal being prepared.
 First the tantalizing promise of a reality, then, with the application of disciplined effort, the realization of the promise.

 Which brings us to possibly the most culturally damaging effect this use (misuse?) of mystification is having in the world.
 Like the addicts who pay extortionate prices to illicit drug dealers for a fix, we are paying extortionate prices to the industries who have mystified us with their products and the short term satisfaction we often get with their use.
 I say “short term” because that’s what it is.
-Whether we’re referring to the instantaneous stimulation we get from video games and various electronic technology, or the temporary immunity offered by vaccinations (versus the permanent immunity from a naturally occurring immune response).
+Whether we’re referring to the instantaneous stimulation we get from video games and various electronic technology, or the promises made regarding what various synthetic pharmaceuticals can achieve (versus the lasting and more healthful results which can be obtained via natural healing methods).
 We’re apparently transfixed by these products, their complexity, their mystifying actions (and the promises our subconscious infers based in evolutionary history).
 So we keep paying, and paying and paying to access them.
 We pay extortionate cable fees, internet fees, game rentals, equipment costs.
-As far as pharmaceuticals go we often pay exorbitant costs for the product’s development and then the extortionate costs demanded for the product.
+As far as pharmaceuticals go we often pay exorbitant costs for the product’s development (via government funding) and then the extortionate costs demanded for the product.